JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_11.md

 <img src="/image/article/Luz_y_Vida/LyV_2024_11/Editorial-dic24-3.jpg" alt="Editorial diciembre 2024-3" width="350">
 </figure>

 Look at your Master.
 At this very moment he is out there in the hills receiving strength while we are here expending energy.
 The secret of this whole problem is hidden in spiritual communion, in worship.
 From the human point of view it is a matter of combining meditation and relaxation.
-Meditation puts the mind in contact with the spirit, relaxation establishes the capacity for spiritual receptivity.
-[UB 160:3.1](/en/The_Urantia_Book/160#p3_1)
+Meditation puts the mind in contact with the spirit, relaxation establishes the capacity for spiritual receptivity. <a id="a82_404"></a>[UB 160:3.1](/en/The_Urantia_Book/160#p3_1)

 And the current battle is not only technological, but also ideological.
 The true threat of Circe 2.0 is the ideology of dehumanization, a spell that pushes us towards disconnection from what is natural and living.
 An ideology that “zombifies” the population that is disconnected from its essence.
 Because the virtual world devitalizes the real world and makes it light, distant and vain.
 A mirage.

 And now it is up to us to decide.
 Do we want to continue to enter, asleep, into the world of machines, of the virtual, or wake up, breathe and embrace Life?
 Will we continue to be distracted by the virtual toys of the new Circe 2.0 or will we regain our attention on what is happening Here and Now?
 Do we want to participate in the beat of life, feeling the divine presence in our lives as so many human beings have achieved?
 <br style="clear:both;"/>

 The prophet who said, “He whose mind is stayed on God will be kept in perfect peace” was not merely an intellectual believer in an authoritarian theology.
-This human knower of truth had discovered God; he was not just talking about God.
-[UB 155:6.6](/en/The_Urantia_Book/155#p6_6)
+This human knower of truth had discovered God; he was not just talking about God. <a id="a89_237"></a>[UB 155:6.6](/en/The_Urantia_Book/155#p6_6)

 Thus, all contemplative and meditative traditions remind us of the importance of connecting with real life—the natural world, the environment around us—without digital distractions.
 Perhaps we can feel that connection by walking through a forest or on a beach, in silence, and experiencing what Pigem describes as a “communication with the world older than thought.”
 In such moments, we feel the essence of life and align ourselves with the divine.